 There is a comprehensive but potentially flawed assessment within the NVIA of ground borne noise and vibrations.
-The assessment suggests that with commonly available mitigation measures, primarily comprising isolation of the rail tracks from the tunnel structure, the nominated criteria for vibration and ground borne noise can be achieved in most areas.
-We do not agree with this conclusion.
+The results of the assessment indicate that with commonly available mitigation measures, primarily comprising isolation of the rail tracks from the tunnel structure, the nominated criteria for vibration and ground borne noise can be achieved in most areas.